andrenatal/DrQA/data/mdn/README.md

 ### Steps to train the reader
 __________
 We trained the reader utilizing the Wikipedia and SQuAD datasets, so you can either train it yourself following the steps <a href="">here</a> (it takes around 2 hours on a RTX2080Ti), or download the <a href="https://github.com/andrenatal/DrQA/tree/mdn#trained-models-and-data">pre-trained models this way </a>.
-I suggest downloading/training but the sindle as the multitask models.
+I suggest downloading/training both the simple as the multitask models.
 Save the `.mdl` files into the `data/mdn` folder.

 ### Steps to train the retriever
 __________